-Relevance and importance of notes to the reader
+Relevance and importance of notes to the primary users of the Consolidated Financial Statements

-In order to enhance the informational value of the Consolidated Financial Statements, the notes are prepared based on relevance and importance for the reader.
-This can result in information that has been evaluated as neither important nor relevant for the reader, not being presented in the notes.
+In order to enhance the informational value of the Consolidated Financial Statements, the notes are prepared based on relevance and importance for the primary users of the Consolidated Financial Statements.
+This can result in information that has been evaluated as neither important nor relevant for the primary users of the Consolidated Financial Statements, not being presented in the notes.

-2.2 Consolidation

-Business combinations
+2.2 Consolidation Business combinations